 - Adjust lemon juice, honey, Bouillon, salt, and pepper to taste.

 - Chill for 4 hours or overnight.
 Serve topped with sour cream and chopped hard-boiled eggs.
-(May make ahead and freeze.)

-- I love this summer soup!
+- This freezes well.
+I love this summer soup!